vgaldi/fw-lab/content/post/2025-09-11_EUSIPCO/index.md

 # Projects (optional).
 #   Associate this post with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
+#   Simply enter your project's folder or file name without extension
 #   E.g. `projects = ["deep-learning"]` references
 #   `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.